 Check Requirements.
 Be sure that each entry fulfills all category and general requirements of the Texas PTA Reflections rules (size, length, etc.).
-Make sure that each entry has the Student Entry form completed with student and parent signature, title, and artist statement, and other required information.
+Make sure that each entry has the Student Entry form completed with the student and parent's signature, title, artist statement, and other required information.
 It is much easier to correct errors and misinterpretations at the Local PTA level rather than at the advanced levels.
 This will prevent entries from being disqualified later in the program.